JivaniParth/frontend-mentor/Mortgage Repayment Calculator/README-template.md

 Users should be able to:

-- Complete the form and see a success toast message upon successful submission
+- Input mortgage information and see monthly repayment and total repayment amounts after submitting the form
-- Receive form validation messages if:
+- See form validation messages if any field is incomplete
-  - A required field has been missed
-  - The email address is not formatted correctly
 - Complete the form only using their keyboard
-- Have inputs, error messages, and the success message announced on their screen reader
 - View the optimal layout for the interface depending on their device's screen size
 - See hover and focus states for all interactive elements on the page